| Residences | Civilian Occupation |

 The tanks supported by the doughfeet [infantrymen] rumbled through one enemy position after another from Anzio until they crossed Highway 7.
 It was going very nicely for tank number 14 of Able Company until motor trouble forced Staff Sergeant Kirk the tank commander and Technician fourth grade Ingebretson, driver, to retrace their path over highway 7.
 They drove straight into the teeth of Kraut tanks coming down the highway…Sheets of flame shot from their tank.
 Sergeant Kirk, the loader, and gunner lay dead on the floor of the turret…..By nightfall every tank in the 3rd platoon had been destroyed, and only nine of the platoon escaped unscratched from the ring of steel[.]

 Staff Sergeant Kirk was almost certainly killed on May 23, 1944, the first day of the breakout.
 An entry in the battalion S-3 journal at 1810 hours that day stated that “Lt NANGLE reported to CP [command post] (rear) that Co A had five tanks knocked out[.]”
-Another entry at 2120 hours stated: “Lt NANGLE reported to Capt HAYNES at rear CP [command post] that S/Sgt Kirk, Pfc Bertram of ‘A’ Co, were killed.”
+Another entry at 2120 hours stated: “Lt NANGLE reported to Capt HAYNES at rear CP [command post] that S/Sgt Kirk, Pfc [John J.] Bertram of ‘A’ Co, were killed.”
 Despite that, officially, per the Office of the Adjutant General, Staff Sergeant Kirk’s death occurred the following day, May 24, 1944.

 Staff Sergeant Kirk was initially buried in the U.S. military cemetery at Nettuno on June 8, 1944.
 After the war, he was reburied at the permanent cemetery at the same location, today known as the Sicily–Rome American Cemetery (Plot E, Row 6, Grave 49).
 He is also honored on Newark’s World War II memorial, at Veterans Memorial Park in New Castle, Delaware, and on a cenotaph at Ebenezer United Methodist Church Cemetery in Newark (where his parents are buried).